waku-org/specs/standards/application/reliable-channel-api.md

         description: "The time in milliseconds after which a message dependency that could not be resolved is marked as irretrievable.
 Disabled if undefined or 0.
 Passed to the underlying SDS MessageChannel."
       possible_acks_threshold:
         type: uint
-        description: "How many possible acknowledgments (bloom filter hits) does it take to consider it a definitive acknowledgment.
+        description: "How many possible acknowledgements (bloom filter hits) does it take to consider it a definitive acknowledgement.
 Passed to the underlying SDS MessageChannel."

   ChannelId:
     type: string